 - Monitor support functions and provide direction for store management.

 - Develop and implement the operating budget, health and safety management plans, and operational improvements.

 Common Career Paths for State/Territory Manager, General Operations

 Popular Skills for State/Territory Manager, General Operations

-State or Territory Managers of General Operations report a focused set of job skills.
+State or Territory Managers of General Operations who responded to the survey report just a handful of professional skills.
 Those who have experience with Microsoft Excel, Microsoft Office, and Microsoft Word can expect to be compensated well for these skills.
-Skills that seem to negatively impact pay include Microsoft Word, Microsoft Office, and Microsoft Excel.
-Experience with Microsoft Excel is often linked with knowledge of Microsoft Office.
+Skills that are correlated to lower pay, on the other hand, include Microsoft Word, Microsoft Office, and Microsoft Excel.
+Those proficient in Microsoft Office are, more often than not, also skilled in Microsoft Excel.

 Pay by Experience Level for State/Territory Manager, General Operations

 Pay by Experience for a State/Territory Manager, General Operations has a positive trend.
 An entry-level State/Territory Manager, General Operations with less than 5 years of experience can expect to earn an average total compensation of $53,000 based on 19 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A State/Territory Manager, General Operations with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $93,000 based on 16 salaries.
 An experienced State/Territory Manager, General Operations which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $90,000 based on 20 salaries.
 A State/Territory Manager, General Operations with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $88,000 based on 11 salaries.